-ABOUT PROFESSIONAL DEVELOPMENT 2
+ABOUT PROFESSIONAL DEVELOPMENT

-Grant Amount
+Grant Amounts

 Examples of Eligible Activities

-Eligible Expenses - What Expenses Can Be Funded3
+Eligible Expenses - What Expenses Can Be Funded4

-Required artist compensation within project activities •
+Required artist compensation within project activities

-Exclusions - What Will Not Be Funded4 •
+Exclusions - What Will Not Be Funded5

-WHEN AND HOW TO APPLY ,

-Accessibility Support •

 WHO CAN APPLY

-Designated Priority Groups6 ,

-Applicant Eligibility7 ,
+Applicant Eligibility6

+WHEN AND HOW TO APPLY

+Accessibility Support9

 WHAT IS NEEDED FOR THE APPLICATION

-Required Support Material
+Required Support Material10

-ASSESSMENT CRITERIA - HOW DECISIONS ARE MADE ,
+HOW DECISIONS ARE MADE 10

 Assessment Process

+Designated Priority Groups10

+Assessment Criteria11

-Notification of Grants and Feedback
+Notification of Results and Feedback12

-PAYMENT OF GRANTS 10
+PAYMENT OF GRANTS 12

-Final Reports
+Final Reports13

-Confidentiality of Information
+Confidentiality of Information13

-Recognition of Grants

-CONTACT US - WE ARE HERE TO HELP 11
+CONTACT US - WE ARE HERE TO HELP 13

-ABOUT THE BC ARTS COUNCIL 12
+ABOUT THE BC ARTS COUNCIL 13

-PROFESSIONAL DEVELOPMENT: APPLICATION CHECKLIST.
+PROFESSIONAL DEVELOPMENT: APPLICATION CHECKLIST

-Program guidelines are reviewed and updated regularly.
-Be sure you are working with the most current guidelines for each intake.
-Updates to guidelines made after the original posting will be highlighted.
+Program guidelines are reviewed and updated with each program intake.
+Be sure you are working with the most current guidelines.
+Any updates to guidelines made after the grant program opens will be highlighted.